Ommastrephinae

 Ommastrephinae is a subfamily of squids under the family Ommastrephidae.

 Description

 Ommastrephinae includes the largest species of squids belonging to the family Ommastrephidae, Humboldt squid (Dosidicus gigas) which can grow to 1.5 m in mantle length (ML).
 It also contains the smallest squid species belonging to the family, the glass squid (Hyaloteuthis pelagica) which has a mantle length of only up to 9 cm.
 Ommastrephinae are mostly pelagic members of the family Ommastrephidae.
-Some species of the subfamily (notably Sthenoteuthis and Ommastrephes) are known for their behavior of leaping out of the water (hence the common names 'flying squid').
+Some species of the subfamily (notably Sthenoteuthis and Ommastrephes) are known for their behavior of leaping out of the water (hence the common name 'flying squid').

 Taxonomy

-The name of the subfamily, like the family itself and one if its member genera, Ommastrephes, comes from Greek ὄμμα ('eye') and -strephes ('rolling').
+The name of the subfamily, like the family itself and the type genus Ommastrephes, comes from Greek ὄμμα ('eye') and -strephes ('rolling').
 They were first described by H.J.
 Posselt in 1891.

 List of genera

-Eight species of squids are recognized under Ommastrephinae, divided among six genera.
-They are the following:
+Nine species of squids are recognized in the subfamily Ommastrephinae, divided among five genera: